Marsalis00123/MD-Dissertation/README.md

 - **Main Folder**
   - Contains the dissertation written in Typst, split into chapter-specific files.
-  - Includes a legacy `Tex/` folder with old LaTeX files, before the migration to Typst.
+  - Includes a legacy `Tex/` folder with old LaTeX files, before the migration to Typst.  (for archival purposes)
 - **Data/**
   - Jupyter notebooks and Python scripts for statistical analysis.
 - **Files/**